 Further down the nave was a boy of no more than ten.
-He was sandy-haired, with bright green eyes and an air of such genuine innocence and thoughtfulness that it was quite surprising to see; not many children when they reached that sort of age had the ability to remain so innocent.
+He was sandy-haired, with bright green eyes and an air of genuine innocence and thoughtfulness.

 Krampus stalked the child for a while, as he walked around the cathedral with his parents and a younger child – perhaps five or six – who looked enough like the older boy to be a brother.
 After a while, the boy sat down on a bench near to one of the altars, and stared off into the middle distance.
-His father and brother were examining the plaque next to a statue, and his mother was entirely focused on the call that had come through on her mobile phone.
-Krampus neither knew nor cared what she was talking about.
+His father and brother were examining the plaque next to a statue, and his mother was focused on her mobile phone; Krampus neither knew nor cared what she was talking about.